 Twitch is one of the more specialized social networks.
 The average person has probably never heard of it.
 Yet if you are a gamer, Twitch is big.
-It is the video streaming network of choice for gamers, and it enjoys a surprisingly sizeable enthusiastic fan base.
-Amazon clearly considered Twitch to have potential, because it bought the streaming video platform in 2014, just before its third birthday.
-Since then it has gone from strength to strength.
+It is the video streaming network of choice for gamers, and it enjoys a surprisingly sizable enthusiastic fan base.
+Amazon clearly considered Twitch to have potential because it bought the streaming video platform in 2014, just before its third birthday.
+Since then, it has gone from strength to strength.

 There are a surprising number of websites offering statistics and analytics relating to Twitch.
 If you are a Twitch streamer, Twitch provides you with a detailed dashboard, analyzing your own gaming and broadcasting on the platform.

 We present selected Twitch statistics that highlight just how popular the network is.
 We have prepared this article in January 2022, and the statistics quoted refer to the last year unless otherwise stated.

 42 Useful Twitch Stats for Influencer Marketing Managers: